Toronto Pearson International Airport: Airline coaches

-Private
+Other operators

 The airport is served by several long-distance coach, van and minibus shuttle operators, which provide transportation from the airport to various municipalities and regional airports throughout Southern Ontario and to select cities and towns in the U.S. states of New York and Michigan.

 Coach Canada's Megabus service provides bus service between Pearson Airport and Hamilton International Airport to the west as well as between Pearson Airport and destinations east of Toronto, such as Port Hope, Trenton, Belleville, Napanee, Kingston, and Cornwall.

 Car

 The roadway exiting the airport provides access to several 400-series freeways at a spaghetti junction.

 Toronto Pearson is directly accessible from Highway 427 and Highway 409 with Airport Road and Dixon Road providing local access to the airport.
 There are 12,200 parking spaces available in parking garages adjacent to Terminal 1 and Terminal 3, in addition to several other parking lots located in the immediate area.

 Car rentals are available from various major car rental agencies located in the parking garages adjacent to both terminals.
-Car rentals are also available from off-airport car rental agencies located near Toronto Pearson Viscount station, accessible from both terminals via the Terminal Link.
+Car rentals are also available from off-airport car rental agencies located near Viscount station, accessible from both terminals via the Terminal Link.